 What do red squirrels eat?

-Red squirrels have a mainly vegetarian diet that includes seeds, hazelnuts and green acorns, fungus, bark, and sapwood.
+Red squirrels have a mainly vegetarian diet that includes seeds, hazelnuts and ripe acorns, fungus, bark, and sapwood.
 They also occasionally take animal prey such as young birds and eggs.

 They especially favour pine seeds, but also eat larch and spruce seeds.
 Because they disperse seeds, they play a vital role in the reforestation process.

 Reds do not hibernate and store fungi in trees to eat over the winter months.
 When food is plentiful, they put on weight in the autumn to help them through the winter.
 This is important for breeding females, so that they are in good condition for producing young in the spring.